 With summer around the corner who is planning activities to do with your older kids or teens??
 I’ve been putting together DIY Felt Craft Project Ideas.
 I’ve rounded up some felt craft projects, felt craft books and activities to do with Sammie.
 Last year she really enjoyed sewing by hand and working on her machine sewing.

-We really enjoy sewing during the summer months as we can be cooped up indoors due to heat waves.
-Summers tend to be long around here.
-It gets so hot that much our days are spent indoors.
-But, the nice thing is that these felt craft books can be used any time of year.
+We really enjoy sewing during the summer months as we can be cooped up indoors due to heatwaves.
+Summers tend to belong around here.
+It gets so hot that much of our days are spent indoors.
+But, the nice thing is that these felt craft books can be used at any time of year.

 Felt Craft Books

-Big Little Felt Universe is a felt pattern book with 70 projects that are traceable or photo copy.
-This particular book might not be for kids as I’ve read that some of the directions aren’t specific to what stitches to use but, with that said it got almost 5 stars.
+Big Little Felt Universe is a felt pattern book with 70 projects that are traceable or photocopy.
+This particular book might not be for kids as I’ve read that some of the directions aren’t specific to what stitches to use but, I don’t think that will make it hard to follow or use the directions.
+I think that just means you might need to know how to stitch by hand.
+But, you can visit the link to find out more.
+Then decide if it works for you.
 It has patterns for fruits, foods, to a cake with removable candles.
 If you have kids that love to play kitchen these patterns might make some great gifts.

 I’ll be sharing a few felt resources, tools and supplies we love using soon.
 Hope this helps you start planning out a few felt craft projects.